TechLabs-Berlin/ss23-drop-in-to-berlin/README.md

 ![Berlin Bites Logo](./client/src/logo/logo-simple-text-very-small-white.svg)
 *a.k.a.
 Drop into Berlin*
 ## 📌 Summary
-Berlin Bites, an NLP restaurant recommender on a MERN stack, fills the gap in personalized dining suggestions.
+Berlin Bites, an NLP restaurant recommender in a MERN stack app, which provides personalized dining suggestions.
 It's machine learning engine employs pandas, SentenceTransformers, and scikit-learn to match user input to Google Maps reviews of Berlin restaurants.
 The app includes prompt and name-based search, filtering, and restaurant details according to the high-fidelity wireframes based on user needs determined by surveys.
-Front and backend are hosted on render.com, with a Flask API on pythonanywhere.com.
+Front- and backend are hosted on render.com, with a Flask API on pythonanywhere.com.

 ## 🐸 Collaborators
 UX / UI: